IMartinMenendez/FinalProject/README.md

   </ol>
 </details>

 We want to live in a better place.
 We want to help others.
-That is why ecommit born.
-Because We truly believe we are in this world to help us each others.
+That is why Ecommit was born.
+Because We truly believe We are in this world to help us each others.

 <div align="center">
     <img width="400" alt="Asset 7@2x" src="https://user-images.githubusercontent.com/79365505/145860372-657df332-8a68-416e-8ce3-547d40d9e639.jpeg">